cccbr/runningatower/content/docs/110-rope-route/index.md

 The video in Figure 1 shows the operation of a double ground pulley.
 Note that the hand stroke pulley has to cope with a change of direction as well as the forces involved as the bell changes direction.
 The wear on this pulley likely to be larger than on any other along the rope route.

 {{<hint warning>}}
 In a tower with a very short draught the sally may pass up through the ground pulley.
-In this case a wider roller box should be fitted to accommodate the sally without resistance.
+In this case a wider roller box should have been fitted to accommodate the sally without resistance.
 If this is not the case, a suitable roller box should be obtained from a Bell Hanger.
 {{</hint>}}

 We have been referring to the most common location for the ground pulley – sitting below the wheel.
 A possible alternative is to ‘top-rope’ the wheel, with the ground pulley placed level with the top of the wheel, as shown in Figure 2.